george-githinji/knykode/README.md

 puts counties.names #an array of county names
 ```

-license
+License
 ==
-MIT. see LICENSE
+See LICENSE

-todo list
+Todo list
 ==
-* Allow travis integration server (make sure it works with all versions of Ruby(Jruby,rubinious,MRI 1.9.2, 1.9.3 and 1.8.7))
+* Make sure it works with all versions of Ruby(Jruby,Rubinius,MRI 1.9.2, 1.9.3 and 1.8.7))
 * Provide better tests
-* Provide better documentation